scaleoutsean/awesome-solidfire/README.md

 Q: Is there a quick way to try SolidFire PowerShell Tools or SolidFire Python CLI from Docker?

 A: Yes.
 Sample Ubuntu-based container with SolidFire PowerShell Tools can be started with `docker run -it scaleoutsean/solidshell` (run `Connect-SFCluster` once inside).
 You can also build your own and include 3rd party PowerShell or Python modules you commonly use.

+Q: Is there a way to implement RBAC for "tiered" storage provisioning (cluster admin - team - storage account)?

+A: Yes, there are several ways.
+What's common to them all is you need something in between the API user and the SolidFire API point, which will intercept API calls and decide whether to let them through.
+The easiest is probably to use Ansible [like this](https://scaleoutsean.github.io/2022/02/14/middle-class-rbac-solidfire-ansible.html).
+If you dislike Ansible, you have two other choices: implement API reverse proxy that terminates TLS connections, dissects API calls and filters based on team membership, or build own API proxy application (which can be running behind an enterprise proxy) that does the same (accept JSON RPC calls, examine them against team membership stored in static files, Sqlite or DB service), and decide what to do with them.

 ### Networking